jillesvangurp/rankquest-studio/README.md

 - [rankquest-cli](https://github.com/jillesvangurp/rankquest-cli) - Command line tool that lets you use your exported search configurations and test cases from the command line to run metrics.
 You can use this for example to integrate Rankquest Studio in your CI builds.
 - [MIT License](LICENSE.md) - This project is open source.

+## Data safety

+Since Rankquest Studio runs in your browser without any server components, you are fully in control of your data.
+It never shares any of your data, metrics, etc. with any outside servers.
+All the json is stored in your browser's local storage.
+You can delete that at your discretion and you can export and import that as files from the application.

+## Support and Contributing

+If you wish to contribute to Rankquest Studio or have feature suggestions or change requests, that's great.
+Please use the issue tracker and we'll coordinate any changes there.

+I provide Rankquest Studio for free as open source mainly to promote my services as an independent search consultant.
+My main job is being the CTO for [FORMATION](https://tryformation.com).
+But I do occasionally still consult companies with their search challenges as a freelance consultant.
+If you need my help or support, please reach out via email (jilles AT jillesvangurp.com) and we can discuss how to improve search in your company.

-## Technical details
+## Implementation details

-This is a kotlin-js project that uses the amazing [Fritz2](https://www.fritz2.dev/) framework.
+This section is for people that wish to work on the source code to make modifications.
+Rankquest Studio is a [kotlin-js](https://kotlinlang.org/docs/js-overview.html) project that uses the amazing [Fritz2](https://www.fritz2.dev/) framework.
 Fritz2 is a reactive framework in the style of react and similar frameworks.
 But it also builds on top of foundations laid by Kotlin with things like co-routines, flows, and internal DSLs.

+The project uses various kotlin multiplatform dependencies that can work both on the JVM and in a browser (and elsewhere), including rankquest-core, our kt-search library for talking to Elasticsearch, and various kotlinx libraries.

-This project currently uses the new K2 compiler and Kotlin 2.0.
-While not yet recommended for production usage or library creation, the benfits of this are faster incremental compilation and the fact that it seems to work outweigh the downsides of dealing with its occasional flakiness and remaining bugs.
+Additionally, we use the new [K2 compiler and Kotlin 2.0](https://kotlinlang.org/docs/whatsnew-eap.html).
+While not yet ready for production usage, the benefits of this are faster incremental compilation and the fact that it seems to work outweighs the downsides of dealing with its occasional flakiness and remaining bugs.
 If this causes you issues, you can turn it off in `gradle.properties`.
-For the same reason, you should use the latest version of intellij for development.

-The CSS styling is done using [tailwind](https://tailwindcss.com/).
-This works via a hook in `webpack.config.d` that processes javascript assets that are produced by the kotlin-js transpiler to ensure that any of the tailwind classes used are backed by the correct, minimum amount of CSS necessary.

-An important detail is that tailwind uses simple string manipulation and therefore you should not attempt to manipulate these strings at runtime.
-Tailwind works at build time and any such manipulations may cause it to fail to generate the right css classes.
+The CSS styling is done using the popular [tailwind](https://tailwindcss.com/) framework.
+Tailwind works via a hook in `webpack.config.d` that processes the javascript assets that are produced by the kotlin-js transpiler to ensure that any of the tailwind classes used are backed by the correct, minimum amount of CSS necessary.
+An important limitation with this approach is that tailwind uses simple string manipulation and therefore you should not attempt to manipulate these strings at runtime (e.g. concatenating them with some if .. else .. logic).
+Tailwind works at build time and any such manipulations may cause it to fail to generate and include the right css classes.

 ## Development and running Rankquest Studio locally